ipfs/ipfs-blog/src/_blog/2023-07-rust-libp2p-based-ipfs-bootstrap-node.md

 ## rust-libp2p

 Rust-libp2p is an implementation of the libp2p specification in Rust.
 Rust is a popular systems programming language.
-The rust-libp2p project was initiated around 2018 and since then, it has powered network like Ethereum it's Rust implementation Lighthouse and Polkadot along with the Substrate ecosystem.
-You can explore more about its uses [here](https://github.com/libp2p/rust-libp2p#notable-users).
+The rust-libp2p project was initiated around 2018 and since then, it has powered network like Ethereum through its Rust implementation [Lighthouse](https://github.com/sigp/lighthouse) and [Polkadot](github.com/paritytech/polkadot/) along with the [Substrate](https://github.com/paritytech/substrate/) ecosystem.
+You can find more rust-libp2p users [here](https://github.com/libp2p/rust-libp2p#notable-users).

 ## rust-libp2p-server

-Rust-libp2p-server is just thin wrapper around rust-libp2p.
+[rust-libp2p-server](https://github.com/mxinden/rust-libp2p-server/) is just thin wrapper around rust-libp2p.
 It combines rust-libp2p's TCP, QUIC and Kademlia-DHT implementation into a single binary.
 Looking up the new rust-libp2p-server IPFS bootstrap node `ny5` via [`libp2p-lookup`](https://github.com/mxinden/libp2p-lookup/) confirms just that.
 Note the `Agent version: "rust-libp2p-server/0.12.0"`. and `Protocols: - /ipfs/kad/1.0.0`.

 ```